A Bevy Of Trees Christmas Mantel

 Sometimes randomness is better than precision.

-Then I just sprinkled the other trees in, not really paying much attention to shape or size.
-Or how far apart they were in terms of spacing.
+I put the tall trees in the back of my bevy of trees Christmas mantel scenario.
+Then I just sprinkled the other trees in, not really paying much attention to shape or size, or to how far apart they were.

 Some of the trees are rather wonky.
 But I think it gives them “character.”
+Trees in a real forest aren’t perfect.
+They’re often wonky, too— misshapen, uneven, and leaning to one side.
+They differ in composition and structure.

 I love nature.
 And a forest is a part of nature.
-Trees differ in composition and structure.

 The Planting Of Trees In A Forest:

+Efforts to restore forests have often focused on trees.
 But studies have found that animals play a key role in the recovery of tree species by carrying a wide variety of seeds into previously deforested areas.

 Sometimes it turns out best when you don’t plan how things will look.
+If you plan everything to the last detail, it might end up looking contrived.

 Oh my goodness I am crazy about your bevy of trees!
 So understated and yet drop dead gorgeous!